“Anyone can lecture from the butt, only very few can act.”

 I sometime struggle with the idea that technology is teaching us to be human again.
 And in many sense of the word, there is a lot of evidence to suggest that we are now becoming more disconnected than before.
 This article below describes how generation Y&Z are becoming disconnected and inwardly displaced in human connection & empathy.Meet Generation Angst: Older Teenagers Are Britain’s Most Disenfranchised And Disconnected Demographic

-With this ‘hyper-normalised’ reality we find ourselves in on a day to day basis, it is refreshing to see a group of people taking the essence of Shakespeare and collaborating.
-They are using these technologies create a greater sense of togetherness and creatively practice and push through new forms of communication.
+It is refreshing to see a group of people taking the essence of Shakespeare and collaborating.
+They are using these technologies to create a greater sense of togetherness and creatively practice that push through new forms of communication.

-Adobe connect has been a key part to the way that the students connect.
-It has been the baby brother to the Polycom;Telepresence system, that has assisted with creating this immersive connection.
-But it once again this is just a layer to the practices of the project.
+Adobe connect has been a key part to the way that the students communicate.
+It has been the baby brother to the Polycom;Telepresence system that has assisted with creating this immersive connection.
+But it once again, this is just a layer to the practices of the project.

 “When Thoreau considered “where I live and what I live for,” he tied together location and values.
 Where we live doesn’t just change how we live; it informs who we become.
 Most recently, technology promises us lives on the screen.
 What values, Thoreau would ask, follow from this new location?
 Immersed in simulation, where do we live, and what do we live for?”